 Clinton Prior joined FGY after working for Hammond Beeby Rupert Ainge Architects in Chicago working on institutional and cultural projects.
 He graduated from Yale University in 2007 with a Masters Degree in Architecture and was awarded the schools Drawing Prize.
 During his time at Yale he coordinated, taught and built three houses as part of the schools Building Project for low income housing.
 He is a LEED Accredited Professional and is currently in the examination process to receive his license in the great state of California.
 Very happy to have relocated from Chicago, Clinton enjoys surfing, swimming, cycling, and stopping to take it all in (he's Australian).
 He looks forward to fulfilling his role as an architect through teaching at some point.

-Tim knocked on our door to defrost back in the Bay Area after having spent 7 years in his wife's hometown of Stockholm, Sweden.
-He holds a 5-year Bachelor's of Architecture and Masters degree from Montana State University in Bozeman.
-Raised in Menlo Park, Tim brings 14-years of high-end residential, multi-family residential and commercial knowledge to FGY.
-Previously he worked for RITS Arkitekter AB in Stockholm and before that at The Architectural Machine in Redwood City, CA. In his free time he enjoys almost anything outdoors, especially if there is a board strapped to his feet.
-He is a licensed windsurfing instructor, an avid surfer, skier, snowboarder and skateboarder and lives with his wife and two kids in Menlo Park.
+Tim knocked on our door in 2011 to defrost back in the Bay Area after having spent almost 8 years in his wife's hometown of Stockholm, Sweden.
+He holds a 5-year Bachelor's of Architecture and Master's degree from Montana State University in Bozeman.
+Raised in Menlo Park, Tim is a licensed architect and brings 17 years of high-end residential, multi-family residential and commercial knowledge to FGY.
+Tim has practiced in Austria, Sweden and the US.
+Most recently, he worked for RITS Arkitekter AB in Stockholm http://www.ritsarkitekter.se and before that Hermannsson Architects in Redwood City, CA. In his free time he enjoys life with his two kids and wife in up in the hills of Redwood City.
+He is a licensed windsurfing instructor, an avid surfer, skier, snowboarder and cyclist.

 Clare Malone Prichard is a senior project architect who joined FGY in 2012 after working for many years at Stoecker and Northway Architects Inc. on both commercial and custom residential projects.
 She is a member and current chair of Palo Alto's Architectural Review Board (ARB), and serves as a judge for Acterra's Business Environmental Awards in the Sustainable Built Environment category.
 She is a member of the AIA and is a LEED BD+C accredited professional.
 Born in Australia to British expatriate parents, Clare arrived in Palo Alto at the age of five.
 After graduating from Paly, she received her degree in architecture from U.C.
 Berkeley.
 In the evenings, she enjoys listening to vinyl records played on vintage vacuum tube stereo equipment with her husband and their pet pigeons (who are particularly fond of disco).
 Most weekends you can find her gardening, swing dancing, bicycling, motorcycling, cruising in or wrenching on a '60's muscle car, or searching for that perfect mid-century modern accessory.